How to Clean White Shoes with Toothpaste

 2. Patent leather shoes

 Toothpaste is not suitable for cleaning patent leather shoes.
-Patent leather has a glossy finish, and toothpaste can leave behind scratches or dull the shine.
-Instead, wipe patent leather shoes with a clean, damp cloth and use a specialized patent leather cleaner for any stubborn stains.
+Patent leather is shiny and smooth, toothpaste is abrasive and contains particles that can mar, scratch, or dull the material.
+You should use a clean, damp cloth to clean the patent leather shoes and then use a patent leather cleaner on the stubborn stains.

 3. Metallic or foiled shoes